Need to talk? Call 1800 882 436.

 Dietary supplements are products designed to give you nutrients that might be missing from your diet.

-Having a healthy diet is important and should give you the nutrients you need.
-Dietary supplements contain nutrients that can fill a gap in your diet.
-However, it's recommended that all pregnant women in Australia take a:
+A healthy balanced diet should provide most of the nutrients you need.
+However, in Australia, it's recommended that all pregnant women take a:

 • folic acid supplement